 The external production company Bonnier Broadcasting used prior to implementing Wrike would oftentimes find themselves missing deadlines.
 This impacted numerous functions and teams.
 On occasion, they delivered the promos the same day as they were supposed to be aired with little warning.
 Generally, Bonnier’s goal is to deliver promos one month before the first airing date.
 The implementation of Wrike meant that O’Neill had an overall view of exactly what was being worked on, who was working on it, and when it would be ready.

 Bonnier Broadcasting uses reports to identify which channels they are producing the most trailers for and to track the trailers produced for clients.
 Reports mean all the information about historical promotions are in one place.
 “When we have a post-production meeting, Wrike develops the reports with information that I know is accurate and up-to-date.”

-Reports also demonstrate how many trailers each producer is working on and, who may have additional capacity or who is overloaded with projects.
+Reports also demonstrate how many trailers each producer is working on, who may have additional capacity, or who is overloaded with projects.
 “Wrike creates visibility around who's doing what, and it identifies who has time and who may be overworked.”

 More effective meetings

 Meetings at Bonnier became more driven and effective, as Wrike was used to schedule them and also to drive the agenda.
 “Meetings are much more efficient because we have tasks for each meeting.
 Everyone can see what we're going to talk about and who's going to do what.”
 Meetings conclude with subtasks being checked off to ensure all necessary topics are covered.
 The use of Wrike lends structure to their meetings and means the team can spend more time doing what they love: producing creative and impactful promotions, as opposed to spending time in meetings discussing administrative elements.